 Google advanced search operators can be used to refine your search results.
 This post will guide you through the most popular search operators and provide a few use cases on how you can use them.

-Google Advanced Search Operators (also known as Google Search Operators) are special commands used by Google users to narrow down their search results.
-Google advanced search operators have several practical uses in the SEO world and can provide you with more personalized searches in the desired way.
+Google Advanced Search Operators, or Google Search Operators, are special commands used by Google users to narrow down their search results.

 Currently, Google ranks as one of the best tools to help in this venture, although it’s often underutilized.